YesIDont/sprite-path-editor/README.md

 ### TO DO / DONE:
 - [x] apply path tracing library for convex and concave raster shapes
 - [x] canvas scaling and rescaling on window size change event
+- [ ] trace options
+- [ ] modal / window
-- [x] toolbar with api alowing for quick addition of new tools
+- [ ] toolbar with api alowing for easy addition of new tools
+  - [x] body
+  - [x] tooltip with hovering short description
+  - [ ] mesage to abtove tooltip that right click on icon opens full description
+  - [ ] full description for each tool
 - [x] css clases for panels sliding from outside the window
 - [ ] path & points panel with
   - [x] list of selectable: